dorkodu/sage/sage.md

 # <a name="reference-implementations">6</a> Reference Implementations

 To clarify the desired and ideal outcome of this proposal, we built reference server and client implementations.
-Both of them should be ready-to-go and will be (or is) used on the production at Dorkodu.
+Both of them should be ready-to-go and is used on the production at Dorkodu.

-*– as of June 2, reference implementations are under development, but you should have a look at the links below for the real-time development progress.*
+*— As of June 2, reference implementations are under development, but you should have a look at the links below for the real-time development progress.
+We appreciate your feedback.*

 - ### Sage Server

-    You can see [here](https://libre.dorkodu.com/sage-php) the reference server implementation written in PHP.
+    You can see [here](https://libre.dorkodu.com/sage.php) the reference server implementation written in PHP.

     **`GitHub`**  [dorkodu/sage.php](https://github.com/dorkodu/sage.php)

 - ### Sage Client

-    You can see [here](https://libre.dorkodu.com/sage-js) the reference client implementation written in JavaScript.
+    You can see [here](https://libre.dorkodu.com/sage.js) the reference client implementation written in JavaScript.

     **`GitHub`**  [dorkodu/sage.js](https://github.com/dorkodu/sage.js)

     > #### Note
     >
-    > This document does not focus on the client, and dictates no certain rules.
+    > This document does not focus on and dictate any certain rules about the client.
 However, we have built a web client with JavaScript, for our own needs.
 And it can be considered as a *“reference”* for the community.

 # <a name="conclusion">7</a> Conclusion

-In this paper, we present Sage, which is in simple terms, a new way of data retrieval.
-We first give an overview, then introduce our design principles, concepts behind Sage; after that we dive deeply into the components, then share some notes you must read and understand before implementing specific versions of Sage.
+In this paper, we present Sage, which is in simple terms, a new way of data retrieval and API design.
+We first give an overview, then introduce our design principles, concepts behind Sage; after that we dive deeply into the components, type system, introspection, validation, execution and response.
+We believe that Sage can perform well in terms of both developer experience and performance under heavy production-load because of its simplicity, lightness and flexibility.

 This paper can be interpreted as a whitepaper, or a proposal for the idea, or a not-officially-standardized specification.